AzonMedia/guzaba-platform-docs/cli-args/README.md

 The console commands extends [Symfony Console Component](https://symfony.com/doc/current/components/console.html).

-The console application is created at the very beggining of start_server.php.
+The console application is created at the very beginning of start_server.php.
 The command name is **start** but is set as default command and may not be called.

 ## Options